US companies plan to increase crude oil production to record levels by 2024

 Shifting the blame to climate change

-However, what public leaders should avoid is blaming climate change for their own failures to ensure that the state’s infrastructure is able to handle normal weather events.
-As a country’s roads, bridges, waterways, levee systems and other critical infrastructure age and begin to fail, there may be a temptation to say that the devastation was unavoidable.
-These excuses should not be tolerated because climate change is by no means justifies political failures that lead to avoidable deaths.
-Climate scientists have and will continue to equip policy makers with a mountain of data the impact increased emissions will have on the climate, making failures to protect residents a negation of responsibility by the political establishment.
+However, what public leaders should avoid is blaming climate change for their failures to ensure that the state’s infrastructure can handle normal weather events.
+As a country’s roads, bridges, waterways, levee systems, and other critical infrastructure age and begin to fail, there may be a temptation to say that the devastation was unavoidable.
+These excuses should not be tolerated because climate change by no means justifies political failures that lead to avoidable deaths.
+Climate scientists have and will continue to equip policymakers with a mountain of data on the impact that increased emissions will have on the climate, making failures to protect residents a negation of responsibility by the political establishment.